What to Look for When Choosing Rolls for Rolling Machines?

 Wear Resistance

-• Microstructure: Certain microstructures can enhance wear resistance
+• Microstructure: Certain microstructures may improve wear resistance

 • Surface treatments: Coatings or heat treatments can improve wear resistance